hkandjimi/hkandjimi.github.io/_projects/2_project.md

 img: assets/img/projects/yellow.jpeg
 importance: 2
 category: Current
+permalink: /projects/2_project/
 ---

-The car is currently sitting on rocks ,but had no mechanical problems according to the old man. will to do a close inspection and diagnose potential faults . . this thing doesn't have a computer box :man_facepalming:
+The car is currently sitting on rocks but had no mechanical problems according to the old man. will do a close inspection and diagnose potential faults . . this thing doesn't have a computer box :man_facepalming:

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">